Morphisms of Berkovich curves and the different function

 \begin{remark} (i) The lemma implies that if $f$ is wild at a monomial point $y$ with $\delta_f(y)=1$ then $y$ is of type 2 and $\calH(y)/\calH(x)$ is an unramified extension of degree divisible by $p$.
 For a type 4 point, it may freely happen that $\delta_f(y)=1$ but $f$ is not split at $y$ and so $\calH(y)/\calH(x)$ is wild.

 (ii) A typical example is provided by the Kummer covering $\bfP^1_k\to\bfP^1_k$ of degree $p$ over $k=\bfC_p$ ($t$ goes to $t^p$).
-A simple direct computation shows that $\delta_f=|p|$ on the interval $I=[0,\infty]$, and $\delta_f$ increases with slope $p-1$ in all directions from $I$.
+A simple direct computation shows that $f$ is split at all points whose distance from $I$ exceeds $\frac{\log |p|}{p-1}$, the equality $\delta_f=|p|$ holds on the interval $I=[0,\infty]$, and $\delta_f$ increases with slope $p-1$ in all directions from $I$.
 (This also follows from a general description of degree $p$ coverings we will prove in Theorem~\ref{coneth}.)
 In particular, the locus of wild points $y$ with $\delta_f(y)=1$ consists of all points whose distance from $I$ is $\frac{\log |p|}{p-1}$, and it contains both type 2 and type 4 points. \end{remark}